 You bought a bottle of booze because a cocktail recipe called for a very minute amount.
 Now you’re stuck with the remaining 9/10ths of the bottle and wondering what to do with it.
 No worries.
 Thrifty bartenders weigh in with tips and recipes for getting every last drop out of an underutilized ingredient so it doesn’t gather dust on your bar shelf.

-The Carthusian monks who’ve distilled this French liqueur in the mountains in Voiron with a heavily guarded secret recipe may have some creative ideas about how to use it.
+The Carthusian monks who distill Chartreuse in the mountains in Voiron with a heavily guarded secret recipe may have some creative ideas about how to use it.
 But if so, they aren’t talking.
-Their pale green elixir is essential in classic cocktails like the Last Word and Bijou, where it’s stirred with gin, sweet vermouth and orange bitters.
-Green Chartreuse can also elevate an après-ski sipper: Add a shot to hot chocolate, and you’re on your way to drinking a Verte Chaud.
-But the liqueur’s botanical punch from 130 herbs takes on a subtle sweetness that can balance out the tart and the bitter, making it far more useful than you’d think.
+Their pale green elixir is essential in cocktails like the Last Word and Bijou, and can elevate an après-ski sipper: Add a shot to hot chocolate, and you’re on your way to drinking a Verte Chaud.
+But the liqueur’s botanical punch from 130 herbs takes on a subtle sweetness that can balance out tartness and bitterness, making it far more useful than it might seem.

 “Chartreuse, in my opinion, is the king of liqueurs,” says Adam Gamboa, the lead bartender at Il Posto in Denver.
 “It’s powerful, unique, smooth and versatile and leaves me questioning what hidden flavors and aromatics I have yet to discover,” he says.
 Gamboa uses it in his gin-based “bartender’s choice” cocktails and also complements or contrasts ingredients including lime, pineapple, thyme, basil, rosemary, coffee, vanilla or absinthe.
 In his Lutin Vert cocktail, it’s shaken with gin, elderflower, lime, lavender bitters, coffee and muddled rosemary.
-More of a gateway cocktail, he says, is using it in a Manhattan riff.
+He also introduces people to Chartreuse by using it in a Manhattan riff.

-Though Green Chartreuse isn’t generally used in rum drinks, Scott Woodworth, the lead bartender at 12@Madison in Denver, thinks this is a great way to wean people off the notion that it’s merely a stand-in for pastis or sambuca.
-It even adds an unexpected and interesting layer of flavor to Tiki-style cocktails like his Brother Hal, made with rum, mezcal, John D. Taylor’s Velvet falernum and lime and orange juices.
+Though Green Chartreuse isn’t generally used in rum drinks, Denver bartender Scott Woodworth thinks this is a great way to wean people off the notion that it’s merely a stand-in for pastis or sambuca.
+It even adds an unexpected and interesting layer of flavor to Tiki-style cocktails like his Brother Hal, made with rum, mezcal, John D. Taylor’s velvet falernum and lime and orange juices.
 “It provides the perfect balance of sweet, savory and citrus,” says Woodworth.

-You can also use Green Chartreuse as a secret weapon to add balance, says Eddie Riddell, the bar manager at Trifecta in Portland, Ore.: “Used in small amounts, it can increase complexity and add a little sweetness to counter acidic or bitter elements,” he says.
-A quarter-ounce in a Gimlet lends it an awesome herbaceousness, he says.
-Store it in a spray bottle or atomizer to rinse glassware or top a cocktail, or add it to whipped cream to top an Irish Coffee.
+You can also use Green Chartreuse as a secret weapon to add balance, says Eddie Riddell, a bartender in Portland, Oregon.
+“Used in small amounts, it can increase complexity and add a little sweetness to counter acidic or bitter elements,” he says.
+He also notes that a quarter-ounce in a Gimlet lends it an awesome herbaceousness, and that you can store it in a spray bottle or atomizer to rinse glassware or top a cocktail, or add it to whipped cream to top an Irish Coffee.

-Finish up that bottle of Green Chartreuse by mixing up one of these three great cocktails.
+Finish that bottle of Green Chartreuse by crafting one of these three great cocktails.

 “Chartreuse is not classically used in rum cocktails; however, the herbaceous character can play well with sugar-cane-based distillates,” says Woodworth.
-His drink with white rum, mezcal, falernum and fresh citrus “provides the perfect balance of sweet, savory and citrus,” he says.
-It can also show that Green Chartreuse is not a one-trick pony of medicinal licorice flavors.
+His drink with white rum, mezcal, falernum and fresh citrus “provides the perfect balance of sweet, savory and citrus.”
+It also shows that Green Chartreuse is not a one-trick pony of medicinal licorice flavors.

-“Creating a beautifully balanced cocktail with Chartreuse can be challenging as few spirits stand up to its bold profile,” says Gamboa.
-It works well with lots of different herbs, as well as anise, coffee and vanilla, he says.
+“Creating a beautifully balanced cocktail with Chartreuse can be challenging as few spirits stand up to its bold profile,” says Gamboa, but mentions that it can work well with lots of different herbs, as well as anise, coffee and vanilla.
 “But for those not interested in all that tomfoolery, this simple variation of the classic Manhattan or Tipperary cocktail should do the trick,” he adds.
 Depending on your taste for sweetness, you may want to eliminate the simple syrup altogether.